Pavão Pavãozinho (part. Pregador Luo)

 Assim como um pai abraça um filho

-Em Jesus Cristo, Deus providenciou alívio!
+Deus providenciou alívio!

 É hora desse povo sacudir

-É hora da bondade dominar (ah)
+É hora da bondade dominar, ah

 É, é hora de crer mais nos tribunais